-Welcome to The Catholic University of America!
+Welcome to the School of Arts and Sciences at the Catholic University of America!

 Our School is distinctive.
 We offer all the advantages of a global research university located in the heart of our nation’s capital.
 At the same time, our students benefit from the personal education that’s characteristic of a small liberal arts college.

 The largest and most diverse of the University’s twelve schools, the School of Arts and Sciences has 140 faculty members, more than 1400 undergraduate and 450 graduate students.
 It is comprised of 17 academic departments, 8 interdisciplinary programs, and offers 45 undergraduate majors, 56 master’s and doctoral degree programs.

 We educate the whole person – mind, body, and spirit.
 Our students are seekers who get results.
 They treat their education as a proving ground for leadership and success.
 They are also eager to learn outside the classroom, whether they are studying abroad, engaging in independent research, or pursuing internships on Capitol Hill.